Audio Recording Instructions and Tips

 If you have access to recording equipment, you’re welcome to use it.
 Otherwise, the voice memos app on a smartphone will work fine.
 (This app is usually included with the smartphone.
 You can do a search for “voice memos” by pulling down on the screen on the iPhone or following these instructions for the Android.)

-For Spring issue onward, in your recording, please include the following, in order, on a single track (for multiple poems, please record on same track):
+Please include the following, in order, on a single track (for multiple poems, please record on same track):

 Reading: State the title and author (restate even if you already said it in your intro).
 Then proceed to read your piece.